Video Link: https://vimeo.com/285651895

 When done correctly and precisely, eating slows the release of HGH, and fasting speeds up the release of HGH.

 Also, the body’s ability to use fat for energy while fasting is a product of hundreds of thousands, if not millions of years of evolution.
 The easy availability of food is a recent development.
 Throughout recorded history, there have been periods where food supplies were scarce.
-This lead to an “adapt or perish” survival mode, and accounts for the body’s massive release of Growth Hormone during fasting to protect muscle tissue.
+This led to an “adapt or perish” survival mode and accounts for the body’s massive release of Growth Hormone during fasting to protect muscle tissue.